SUNY Canton OnLine

 Fall/Spring, 3 credit hours

-An examination of the problems and issues of the American penal system including the history of confinement as punishment, issues of visitation, religion, legal assistance, prison discipline, rehabilitation, and the civil and criminal liabilities of corrections officials.
+Students examine problems and issues faced by incarcerated persons within the American penal system.
+Course topics include: history of confinement as punishment, issues of visitation, religion, legal assistance, prison discipline, rehabilitation, and the civil and criminal liabilities of corrections officials.
 Three hours lecture per week.

-Prerequisites: Introduction to Criminal Justice (JUST 101) and Correctional Philosophy (JUST 105), junior level status or permission of instructor.
+Prerequisites: Introduction to Criminal Justice (JUST 101) and Correctional Philosophy (JUST 105) or permission of instructor.

 JUST 345 COMPARATIVE JUSTICE SYSTEMS